fluxcd/flux2/rfcs/helm-oci/README.md

 Helm OCI support is one of the most requested feature in Flux as seen on this [issue](https://github.com/fluxcd/source-controller/issues/124).

+With OCI support, Flux users can automate chart updates to Git in the same way they do today for container images.

 ### Goals

 - Add support for fetching Helm charts stored as OCI artifacts with minimal API changes to Flux.